 The Woolwich Township Democrats Club is committed to making a positive impact on the lives of all residents in the community through the practice of “small d” democracy.
 We encourage all residents to exercise their right to vote and discuss the issues through an accountable and transparent public process.

-Deputy Mayor and Committeeman
+Mayor and Committeewoman

 Committeewoman